 Online students use ILLiad to request materials from the University Libraries' collections.

 Read more about ILLiad.

-- Academic Search Complete (available through the Databases A-Z List) indexes periodical literature.
+- Academic Search Ultimate (available through the A-Z Databases List) indexes periodical literature.
 This multidisciplinary index covers a wide variety of subject areas.

-- Business Source Premier is a subject/topic-specific index of periodical literature in business and related fields.
+- Business Source Complete is a subject/topic-specific index of periodical literature in business and related fields.

 - The Reader's Guide to Periodical Literature is a multidisciplinary print format index available in Carlson Library's reference collection.

 University classroom faculty and Library faculty work together to introduce students to research resources, processes, and methodology.
 These sessions teach students to effectively and efficiently find, use, and critically evaluate information.

 A free service that allows University students, faculty, and staff to obtain materials that are not available in the Libraries' on-site collections.